DCC-EX/dcc-ex.github.io/docs/media-resources/index.rst

 EX-WebThrottle
 ---------------

-You can run EX-WebThrottle on any Chromium-based browser (like Chrome or Edge) in a window and take advantage of a simple USB cable connection from the computer to the |EX-CS|
+Trains can be run using a Chromium-based browser (Chrome or Edge) and a USB cable from the computer to the |EX-CS|

 .. figure:: /_static/images/installer/exwebthrottle.jpg
    :alt: EX-WebThrottle
    :scale: 80%

-You can find the instructions for using EX-WebThrottle here: :doc:`/ex-commandstation/get-started\testing`
+Instructions for using EX-WebThrottle here: :doc:`/ex-commandstation/get-started\testing`

 BlueStack Android Emulator
 ---------------------------

+But what if you don't have an Android phone?
+Or, what if you just want to use a computer instead?
 Engine Driver is arguably the premier phone throttle app available, especially when considering all of its enhancements and features specifically tailored for the |EX-CS|.
-But what if you don't have an Android phone?
-Or what if you just want to use your computer without having to connect a phone?
-That is where an Android Emulator like BlueStack comes in.
-All you need is a Google account and to download the free BlueStack program.
-Once installed, you can download virtually any Android software, like Engine Driver, from the Google Play Store and run it on your computer, no phone necessary.
+An Android Emulator, like BlueStacks, is the answer.
+A Google email account to download the free BlueStacks software and a fairly "modern" laptop is needed.
+Once installed, virtually any Android phone App, eg Engine Driver, can be downloaded from the Google Play Store and run on your computer via Bluestacks, no phone necessary.

-If you want to give public clinics you can display screens on a touchscreen laptop, computer with mouse, large display, or a video projector.
-If you are producing videos, this method can let you run everything from one computer.

 The following image is a Windows computer running multiple "instances" of Engine Driver on the same computer.